rackerlabs/support-how-to/content/dedicated-hosting/firewall-manager-v2.md

 ### How do I find the Firewall Manager v2?

-1. Log in to the [MyRackspace Portal](https://login.rackspace.com) by using your username, and password.
+1. Log in to the [MyRackspace Portal](https://login.rackspace.com) by using your username and password.

 2. In the top navigation bar, click **Select a Product > Dedicated Hosting**.